-Players high-five all of their teammates whenever it is possible.
+Players high-five all of their teammates on their way to the back of the line.

 End

 Players gather in a circle and put their hands on top of each other.
 One player counts to three and then all the players raise their hand upward and shout their team name, a motivational phrase, or the day's social goal.